-Contacting Your Care Team at Group Health
+Contacting Your Care Team at Kaiser Permanente

 As you discuss your treatment and possible side effects with your care team, also talk about what signs and symptoms require medical attention right away.
 When you experience those symptoms, you should call your care team for help or advice.
 After clinic hours, you should call our Consulting Nurse Service for help, available 24 hours a day, 7 days a week.

 It might seem like your life is revolving around cancer treatment during this time.
 But it’s important to take care of your other physical needs and your emotional needs as well.